SimenB/stylint/README.md

 Example if set to 10: prefer `z-index 20` over `z-index 15` Example if set to 50: prefer `z-index 100` over `z-index 75`

-Doesn't take into considering stacking contexts yet so, good luck if you try to use this.
+Doesn't take into considering stacking contexts yet so, and i'm not sure it ever will, so good luck if you try to use this.
+Small projects might get some use out of this.